 Ferris State University

-Ferris was founded in 1884 by Woodbridge and Helen Ferris as the privately-owned Big Rapids Industrial School.
+Ferris State University was founded in 1884 by Woodbridge and Helen Ferris as the privately-owned Big Rapids Industrial School.
 It became a state institution in 1950 and a state university in 1987.
 Since its beginning, Ferris has been dedicated to providing students of diverse backgrounds with educational opportunities for rewarding professional and civic lives.
-The University is a mid-sized four-year public university known for its quality of instruction and large selection of academic programs.
-It strives to align its practices and resources in support of its core values of collaboration, diversity, ethical community, excellence, learning and opportunity.
-Ferris' mission is to prepare students for successful careers, responsible citizenship and lifelong learning

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.